-Publisher is the publishing software of Microsoft Office suite; it was created in 1991 and is now on its 2016 version.
+Publisher is the desktop publishing software of Microsoft Office suite; it was created in 1991 and is now on its 2016 version.

 Publisher is considered an entry-level software (not specifically professional) and is different from Word because it is more oriented to graphics than to text.
 Microsoft wanted to create an easy software that was an alternative to the classical professional applications.
 In fact, it is oriented for use at a company without an internal graphic designer, at which all materials are created without specialized knowledge in the graphic design field.

 Publisher gives you two work possibilities: you can start from a blank sheet or choose one of its templates, which are divided into categories (brochure, letterhead, postcards, calendars, leaflets, labels, etc.).
 The templates are original and graphically attractive.
 A large variety of editing tools exists, and one can add or remove words, colors, effects, and so forth.

 Other positive features are the large working area, designed to make every operation easy, and the wide range of supported formats.
 Moreover, Publisher can be integrated with OneDrive so your job can be saved on the cloud.

 - Like Microsoft Word, the multiple features make Publisher a versatile, multifunctional software, but perhaps not easy to use for someone who is a beginner.